-- 1. Development must have no overall or significant adverse impact on Biggleswade's natural and green environment. - 2.
-Any loss of ecology or wildlife habitat, including overgrown sites, must be balanced by positive design and landscape features within the development, including features to support wildlife or local food growing, trees, hedges or other landscape features. - 3.
-All development must achieve biodiversity net gain. - 4.
+- 1. Development must have no overall or significant adverse impact on Biggleswade's natural and green environment. - Any loss of ecology or wildlife habitat, including overgrown sites, must be balanced by positive design and landscape features within the development, including features to support wildlife or local food growing, trees, hedges or other landscape features. - 3.
+Development must achieve biodiversity net gain, where practicable. - 4.
 Development should retain existing trees and hedges and incorporate them into the design, layout and landscaping. - 5.
 Where loss of trees is unavoidable, suitable replacements using native species must be provided within the development, to provide a similar level of amenity.

-The policy provides general protection to Biggleswade's green and natural environments.
+The policy provides general protection to Biggleswade's green and natural environments and should be applied in a way proportionate to the scale and nature of the development.